OctopusDeploy/docs/docs/deploying-applications/docker-containers/docker-registries-as-feeds.md

 Learn more about using Docker Registries in our guide: [Docker run with networking](/docs/guides/docker/docker-run-with-networking.md)
 :::

-On this page:

-- Using Docker Registries in Octopus Deploy
- - How Octopus Server and Deployment Targets integrate with Docker Registries
- - Working with Docker Container Images in Octopus
-- Docker Hub
-- Private Registry

 ## Using Docker Registries in Octopus Deploy {#DockerRegistriesasFeeds-UsingDockerRegistriesinOctopusDeploy}